DataSF/draft-publishing-standards/basemap/README.md

   * When the City assigns an address number they do so [along a street segment within an allowed range](/basemap/address-numbers.md)

 ### A note on historical data

-The City is a dynamic place.
 Streets, parcels, buildings, addresses all change over time.
-Historical data could reference things that don't currently exist.
-In each of the next pages, historic references are linked where available.
+Historical City data could reference things that don't currently exist.
+In each of the next pages, references to historical data are linked where available.
 You can also browse the reference index.